Respiratory Problems In Horses

 Hypersensitivity can occur over a period of years of exposure to environmental pollutants and will remain so for life.
 However, contributing factors to sensitivity will become less significant due to continued exposure.

-What Cause Respiratory Problems In Horses?
+What Causes Respiratory Problems In Horses?

-Once the horse has recovered from a viral or bacterial infection, or he/she typically suffers due to hypersensitivities, the major allergens that can contribute and cause respiratory symptoms include fungal and other respiratory spores, especially the thermophilic actinomycetes; and ammonia and other noxious gases.
+Once the horse has recovered from a viral or bacterial infection, or he/she typically suffers due to hypersensitivities, the major allergens that can contribute and cause respiratory symptoms include fungal and other respiratory spores, especially the thermophilic actinomycetes and ammonia and other noxious gases.

 Hay is probably the most common source of fungal spores, most commonly caused by baling at too high a moisture content.
 A horse eating mouldy hay or stabled on a contaminated bed may inhale millions of spores with every breath.
 More importantly, significant levels of fungal contamination may be seen in hay which looks and smells ‘clean’, which means the challenge to the respiratory system can be greater for horses that are fed hay.
 Even when hay is soaked before feeding, some spores are still ingested along with any toxins that may be present, and as the wet hay falls to the floor and dries, the spores become airborne once again and are inhaled by the horse as well as contaminating the bedding.